-Fifteen years later, I found myself cooking regularly with Bruce Dobie and Ann Shayne in The Nashville Food Project kitchen where we all volunteer together.
+Fifteen years later, I found myself cooking regularly with Bruce Dobie and Ann Shayne in The Nashville Food Project kitchen where we all volunteer.
 Bruce is from Lafayette, Louisiana, also known as South Louisiana.
-Every fall, as it gets closer to Thanksgiving, Bruce starts talking about the gumbo he is going to make with his Thanksgiving turkey carcass.
+Every fall, as it got closer to Thanksgiving, Bruce started talking about the gumbo he was going to make with the family’s turkey carcass.
 When Bruce was growing up, it was a South Louisiana tradition to have turkey dinner on Thursday and a turkey and sausage gumbo several days later.
 Fridays were reserved for the all-day task of making the broth and pulling the small pieces of meat from the bones.

-Ann and I asked Bruce if he would show us how to make gumbo and he was only too happy to oblige.
-We were told to save our Thanksgiving turkey carcasses in the freezer until we could figure out a date to cook together.
+Ann and I asked Bruce if he would show us how to make gumbo.
+He was only too happy to oblige.
+We were told to save our T-day turkey carcasses in the freezer until we could figure out a time to cook together.
 He said we would start with a roux.
 But it was not his mother’s way of making a roux that entailed standing at the stove and stirring oil and flour together for an hour.
 No, Bruce was going to nuke the roux in the microwave.

 Bruce arrived in my kitchen on a Sunday afternoon with three boxes of ingredients and supplies.
+Ann and I had been instructed to make turkey stock and afterward to pick the bits of turkey meat out of the strained stock.
+Noted.
+We arrived with our part of the meal.
+Bruce is an enthusiastic guy by nature, and his enthusiasm is contagious.
 He was pumped.
+Thus we were pumped.
 He started waxing eloquent about the mystery that was about to unfold.
-I thought he was talking about the mystery behind making a roux, but he said the roux was only the “foundation of something miraculous.”
-Bruce’s mystery had to do with the miracle that happens in the stockpot when we put all those beautiful ingredients together and let them cook all day.
+I thought he was talking about the mystery of making a roux, but he said the roux was just the “foundation of something miraculous.”
+Bruce’s mystery had to do with the miracle that happens in the stockpot when we put all the beautiful ingredients together and let them cook all day.
 He used the three M words a lot: miraculous, magical and mysterious.
 Ann and I were in for a good ride.

-2 turkey carcasses.
-Each carcass should yield 4 quarts of broth and 1 pound of turkey meat
+2 turkey carcasses; each should yield 4 quarts of broth and 1 pound of turkey meat

 2 large onions, chopped